jensecj/flatlab/README.md

 # Setup

-The project uses `ant` and `ivy` for resolving dependencies and building.
+The project uses `ivy` and `ant` for resolving dependencies and building, respectively.

 simply clone the repo and run: